-By applying complex systems theory and active inference modelling tools, her contributions aim to shed light on the intricate interplay between human cognition and the ever-evolving landscape of AI environments This encompasses theimpact of AI-immersed environments on human cultural practices, cognitive development, mental health, and overall wellbeing.
+Through the application of complex systems theory and active inference modelling tools, my contributions aim to shed light on the intricate interplay between human cognitive practices and the continually evolving landscape of AI environments This encompasses theimpact of AI-immersed environments on human cultural practices, cognitive development, mental health, and overall wellbeing.